-And there’s a lot of it (almost 18 inches was recorded in Central Park!).
+And there’s a lot of it — over fives inches were recorded in Central Park.
 If you haven’t ventured out for snow day fun already, there are plenty of opportunities all over NYC for building snowmen, snowball fights, and of course the main event…sledding!

 We asked you for your favorite hills across the city, and you didn’t disappoint!
-Snow days only come once in a while…why not take a “long lunch” today (/everyday this week)?
+Snow days only come once in a while…why not take a “long lunch” today?

 Here are the best spots for sledding in NYC: